 Kaunas is the metropolis closest to the geographic center of Lithuania and if you anchor your trip here you may see some of the marvels of the region.

 1.Rumšiškės open-air ethnographic museum.
 23 km to the east (highway, non-express buses Kaunas-Vilnius stop 2 km from the entrance).
 It is well worth a visit to see authentic wooden buildings brought here from all over the country.

 2.Castles of Panemunė.
-While the entire lenght of Panemunė road may be traversed en route from Kaunas to Klaipėda, it is possible to visit the main castles in Raudondvaris, Raudonė and Panemunė as a day trip from Kaunas.
+While the entire length of Panemunė road may be traversed en route from Kaunas to Klaipėda, it is possible to visit the main castles in Raudondvaris, Raudonė, and Panemunė as a day trip from Kaunas.
 They are 10 km, 60 km and 70 km away from the Kaunas center respectively.
 Nice towns such as Vilkija or Seredžius may also be visited en route.

 4.Birštonas (42 km south).
 This mineral spring resort in a Nemunas river bend is not Druskininkai, but it has its finer points with a former castle hill and a restaurant on high Nemunas coast.

 Classical forms of entertainment are concentrated in the New Town.
 All the theaters are near Laisvės alėja (Freedom Avenue).
 As the plays of Drama theater are in Lithuanian the Musical theater and Pantomime theater may be more interesting to foreigners.